Configurable options

 Box constrained optimization has additional keywords to alter the behavior of the outer solver:

-• outer_x_tol: Absolute tolerance in changes of the input vector x, in infinity norm.
+• outer_x_abstol: Absolute tolerance in changes of the input vector x, in infinity norm.
 Defaults to 0.0.

-• outer_f_tol: Relative tolerance in changes of the objective value.
+• outer_f_reltol: Relative tolerance in changes of the objective value.
 Defaults to 0.0.

 • outer_g_tol: Absolute tolerance in the gradient, in infinity norm.
 Defaults to 1e-8.
 For gradient free methods, this will control the main convergence tolerance, which is solver specific.

 • allow_outer_f_increases: Allow steps that increase the objective value.
-Defaults to false.
-Note that, when setting this to true, the last iterate will be returned as the minimizer even if the objective increased.
+Defaults to true.
+Note that, when this setting is true, the last iterate will be returned as the minimizer even if the objective increased.

 • outer_iterations: How many iterations will run before the algorithm gives up?
 Defaults to 1_000.